 I’ve seen your social media posts about how you refuse to wear a mask.
 I know they’re uncomfortable, and you think they’re trying to take away your freedom by forcing you to wear one.
 You’ve mentioned that you’re unlikely to get COVID-19 anyway, and even if you did, you’re perfectly healthy so it wouldn’t be a big deal.
 I understand where you’re coming from, but wanted to let you know that your refusal to wear a mask is putting my life at risk.
 That might surprise you, because you probably only think of people in nursing homes or cancer patients as being at risk.
 But I am, too.

-I’m only 50, and other than having MS, I’m perfectly healthy.
+Other than having MS, I’m perfectly healthy.
 I was diagnosed when I was 28, and my symptoms have gotten worse over the past 10 years.
-I have trouble walking sometimes.
-I trip and fall a lot and have multiple injuries to show for it.
+I have trouble walking distances sometimes.
+I trip and fall a lot and have a few injuries to show for it.
 I have stinging pains in my feet at night and shooting pains in my brain.
 I’ve been through several treatments and am on one now that’s a bit risky, but it’s supposed to stop MS in its tracks.
 I need my next and hopefully final treatment in August, but it will leave me with a compromised immune system for the next year.
 Before COVID, I wasn’t too worried about it.
 But now, my doctor said if I get COVID, I’ll probably end up on a respirator (and we all know how that goes.)
-To be honest, I’m pretty terrified.
+To be honest, I’m terrified.

 MS is an autoimmune disease, which means my immune system goes wonky and attacks normal, healthy tissue.
 More than 23 million Americans have autoimmune diseases, and chances are you know someone with one – type 1 diabetes, Crohn’s disease, rheumatoid arthritis, psoriasis, endometriosis, fibromyalgia, lupus, Lyme disease, celiac disease, vitiligo, narcolepsy, inflammatory bowel disease (there are actually 100+ different ones).